Urban Species: 1994 – Listen

 Urban Species released their debut album – Listen – in May 1994.
 The band had extended the musicality of their concerts to their recording sessions, incorporating live instruments alongside the samples and programming, and going for a spacious, organic feel to the album atmospheres.
 Listen included the earlier single "Gotta Have It" as well as "Hide And Seek".
 It also produced three more singles – the title track (featuring singer Chezeré), "Spiritual Love" and "Brother".
-The latter two were hits, and the album received wide critical acclaim.
+The singles were hits, and the album received wide critical acclaim.

 Over the next eighteen months, the band continued to develop their profile.
 They became successful in continental Europe (particularly in France) and maintained their inroads into the US via New York, where they had developed an underground following considerable airplay and an acclaimed performance at the 1994 New Music Seminar.
 Aiming for a truly international approach, the band also toured the Far East and Africa, where they continued to befriend other musicians and educate themselves.